isaacjacques/COP4813-Semester-Project/README.md

+# COP4813-Semester-Project
-# COP4813-Semester-Project | Group 13 - Project Timeline and Budget Monitor
+Group 13 - Project Timeline and Budget Monitor.
 A web-based tool for managing project stages, deadlines, and budgets in a clear, visual format.

 ## Overview